 Sugar Plantation Ruins

 Sugar plantations dominated Tobago commerce until the early 1900s, and big sugar plantations remain with rusted machinery and crumbling walls.
 Visitors can view a dramatic scene at the plantation near Speyside---ruins of a big iron waterwheel.

 A private museum featuring distinctive pieces from the art of Louise Kimme, the Kimme Museum houses 100 of Kimme's figurines and other works including embroidery and bronzes.

 Culinary Scene in Tobago

 The restaurant scene in Tobago is expanding rapidly as a foodie haven and includes many small eateries that feature fusion cuisine, tapas, Tobagonian and Caribbean dishes, and European, Asian and American cuisines.
 Visitors should try the local speciality of curried crab and dumplings.
 Other popular island favourites include coconut chicken, rum-roasted pork, peppered fish salad with banana salsa and jerk chicken.
 Fresh seafood dishes are always popular and include lobster, shrimp, crab, king-fish, grouper, mahi-mahi and conch.
 Tobago's upmarket restaurants feature astonishing ambience including outdoor dining in landscaped gardens and the ruins of colonial plantations.

 Holidays to Tobago offer one of the most environmentally friendly paradises in the world.
-Unspoiled and less crowded than Trinidad, Tobago offers visitors tours of the jungles, beautiful beaches, cultural history, and extraordinary bird-watching of many species of birds.
+Unspoiled and less crowded than Trinidad, Tobago offers visitors tours of the rainforest, beautiful beaches, cultural history, and extraordinary bird-watching of up to 260 species of birds, including 6 types of humming bird.
 Enjoy a holiday on the island that inspired Defoe's "Robinson Crusoe"---you might want to stay for 28 years or so.